KeyArena upgrades will need to come with parking, traffic solutions

 Both the Anschutz Entertainment Group (AEG) and the Oak View Group (OVG) of Los Angeles have said they will respond to the proposals.

-AEG president Bob Newman said this week a viable transportation and parking plan will be a challenge, especially when it comes to minimizing the impact on the surrounding Uptown neighborhood.
+AEG president Bob Newman said this week a viable transportation and parking plan will be a challenge, especially when it comes to minimizing the impact on the surrounding neighborhood.
 But Newman, whose company already manages marketing at KeyArena, said he “doesn’t feel it’s insurmountable because we have a base to work from.’’

 “It’s an existing, vibrant building today and we’re not starting from zero,’’ he said.
 “When you put all that on the table, we’ll be able to work with the community and the transportation planners, just to figure it out as we have in other locations that are just as vibrant.’’